Adriacom I Business Services & Immigration

 Sole Trader Montenegro

 When starting a business in Montenegro, it’s necessary to understand the various types of companies available.
-Freelancers, contractors, and small business owners should consider registering a sole proprietorship thanks to its inherent advantages over other business structures.
+Freelancers, contractors, and small business owners in general should consider opting for a sole trader setup and register a sole proprietorship, thanks to its inherent advantages over other business structures.

-A sole proprietorship is also known as sole trader, and offers a simple and relatively inexpensive set up while also providing full control over every part and every aspect of the business.
-In this article, we will look into the characteristics, the tax implications, as well as advantages and disadvantages when operating as a sole trader in Montenegro.
+Sole proprietorships offer a simple and relatively inexpensive formation while also providing full control over every part and aspect of the business.
+In this article, we will look into the characteristics, tax implications, as well as the advantages and disadvantages of operating as a sole trader in Montenegro.

-Unlike limited companies, which exist as separate legal entities with their own rights and responsibilities, and are often owned by multiple shareholders, there are no legal distinctions between a sole proprietorship and its individual, self-employed owner.
-Stated differently, as a sole trader you quite literally are your business.
+Unlike a limited company, which exists as a separate legal entity with its own rights and responsibilities, and is often owned by multiple shareholders, there are no legal distinctions between a sole proprietorship and its self-employed owner.
+Stated differently, as a sole trader, you quite literally are your business.

-From a fast and straightforward registration process to relatively few reporting requirements, let’s take a look at the key benefits of being a sole trader in Montenegro:
+From a fast and straightforward registration process to relatively limited reporting requirements, here are the key benefits of operating as a sole trader in Montenegro:

 Direct Access to Profits

-Unlike limited companies and other corporations whose income is taxed wice, once at the legal entity level and again at the shareholder level as dividends, sole traders can immediately withdraw all the earnings from their bank account without having to formally declare them.
+Unlike Montenegrin corporations, which are subject to corporate income taxes at the entity level and again taxed at the shareholder level through dividends, sole traders can immediately withdraw all the earnings from their bank account without preparing and approving annual accounts first.

 Complete Control

-As the sole owner and decisionmaker of your business, you are free to make your own decisions without needing approval from other shareholders, directors, or board members first.
+As the sole owner and decision-maker of your business, you are free to make your own decisions without needing approval from other shareholders, company directors, or board members.
 This approach is ideal if you need direct involvement in the way you plan to scale your business and what to do with the business’s after-tax profits.

-Starting out as a sole trader often means fewer startup expenses compared to other company types, with minimal fees and fewer administrative hurdles.
+Starting as a sole trader often means fewer startup expenses compared to other structures, with minimal fees and fewer administrative hurdles.
 It is also more straightforward to transition from a sole proprietorship to a limited company, rather than the other way around.
 Closing down the business is also cheaper and involves a cheaper strike-off instead of the more formal liquidation procedure.

 Added Flexibility

 A big advantage of registering as a sole proprietorship is the flexibility it brings.
-If, further down the line, you want to put your business on pause (i.e. temporary halting your business operations), you can do so for up to two years by notifying Montenegro’s Company Register.
+If, further down the line, you want to put your business on pause (i.e., temporarily halting your business operations), you can do so for up to two years by notifying Montenegro’s Company Register (CRPS).

 Lower Business Fines

-All businesses may potentially face penalties for failure to comply with Montenegro’s company law and tax code.
-For example, there are penalties for not registering when exceeding the VAT threshold, lodging late tax returns, not issuing invoices, and more.
-Fortunately, these fines are significantly lower for sole traders when compares with corporations.
+All businesses in Montenegro may face penalties for non-compliance with the Companies Act and the tax code.
+For example, you can be fined for not registering once you exceed the VAT threshold, filing tax returns late, failing to issue invoices, and more.
+Fortunately, these fines are considerably lower for sole traders than for corporations.

 Disadvantages

-We’ve already looked at the benefits of registering as a sole trader, but there are also important disadvantages that you should be aware of:
+We have already discussed the benefits of registering as a sole trader in Montenegro, but there are also important disadvantages to consider:

-Probably the single biggest disadvantage of running a business as a sole trader is its lack of liability protection, meaning that you are personally responsible for all business debts, and your possessions, including your properties and savings, are at risk from business-related asset seizures to pay off debts.
+Probably the single biggest disadvantage of running a business as a sole trader is the lack of liability protection, meaning you are personally responsible for all business debts.
+This also means that all your possessions, including real estate and savings, may be at risk if business-related debts need to be repaid through asset seizure.

 Operating as a sole trader doesn’t offer the same degree of reputation and prestige as a limited company, which might undercut your credibility with certain clients, particularly in business-to-business relationships.
-Because of the unincorporated nature of sole proprietorships, they might see your business as more high-risk and choose no to work with you.
+Because sole proprietorships aren’t incorporated, some clients might see your business as risky and choose not to work with you.

-However, this appears to be far less of an issue for services provided over the internet, and customer-facing trades like the building and cleaning industry, where the quality of your work and your professional reputation will likely overshadow any concerns about your company type.
+However, this tends to be far less of an issue for businesses that provide services over the internet or customer-facing trades such as construction and cleaning, where the quality of your work and your professional reputation are likely to overshadow any concerns about your company type.

 Moreover, limited companies may offer greater flexibility in tax planning.
-Company directors can pay themselves a combination of salary and dividends and defer paying taxes altogether by reinvesting surplus profits back in the business to fund future growth.
-Sole traders in contast have less flexibility in tax planning because their income is typically taxed in the current year in which the profits occur.
+Company directors in Montenegro can pay themselves through a combination of salary and dividends and may defer taxation by reinvesting surplus profits back into the business to support future growth.
+By contrast, sole traders have less room for tax planning because their income is usually taxed in the same year they earn it.

-As discussed above, the sole trader business structure is popular thanks to its relatively inexpensive and straightforward setup process, the low monthly running costs it entails, and the level of control it offers to the business owner.
-Here are some common examples of sole trader businesses in Montenegro:
+As discussed above, the sole trader business structure is popular thanks to its relatively inexpensive and straightforward registration process, low monthly running costs, and the high level of control it offers to the business owner.
+Here are some common examples of businesses in Montenegro that are typically set up as sole proprietorships:

-1. Freelance Professionals: Individuals who offer specialized services like web development, writing, translation, or graphic design independently, mostly over the internet
+1. Freelance Professionals: Individuals offering specialized services such as web development, writing, translation, or graphic design independently, often online.

-2. Independent Consultants and Advisors: Professionals offering expert advice as business consultants, marketing strategists, and financial advisors among others
+2. Independent Consultants and Advisors: Professionals providing expert advice as business consultants, marketing strategists, or financial advisors.

-3. Tradespeople and Contractors: Electricians, plumbers, carpenters, and HVAC installers often operate as sole traders, providing installation, repair, and maintenance services to residential and commercial clients
+3. Tradespeople and Contractors: Electricians, plumbers, carpenters, and HVAC installers who typically operate as sole traders, providing installation, repair, and maintenance services to residential and commercial clients.

-4. Small Retailers: Owners of clothing boutiques, local shops, or small e-commerce stores selling (handmade) goods directly to customers
+4. Small Retailers: Owners of clothing boutiques, local shops, or small e-commerce stores selling handmade or other goods directly to customers.

-5. Cafe, Coffee Shop, and Bar: While a full-service restaurant restaurant may be safer to run as a limited company, a small cafe or bar is frequently operated as a sole proprietorship
+5. Cafés, Coffee Shops, and Bars: While a full-service restaurant may be safer to run as a limited company, smaller cafés and bars are often operated as sole proprietorships.

-7. Service Providers: Makeup artists, hairdressers, massage therapists, nutrition coaches, and personal trainers often offer their services as sole traders
+7. Personal and Wellness Services: Makeup artists, hairdressers, massage therapists, nutrition coaches, and personal trainers frequently offer their services as sole traders.

 8. Cleaning Services: Sole traders providing residential and office cleaning, as well as specialized services like carpet cleaning and auto detailing

-9. Private Tutoring: Individuals offering educational sessions or classes either in person or over the internet
+9. Private Tutors: Individuals offering educational sessions or classes either in person or online.

 Sole Trader Taxation